Current announcements and notices from JDW

 We hope you enjoy the evening.
 Thank you!

-Following are ideas for costumes for our theme parties.
+Following are ideas for costumes for our THEME NIGHTS.
 We encourage you to be creative and use your imagination.
 Please do not go to any great expense!
+In referencing the list below, please scroll down to find your child's specific THEME as referenced in your invitation and on the website.

 Note that although you are in costume for Theme Night, your instructors respectfully request that you act like ladies and gentlemen.
 Our rules for arriving and departing, introductions to chaperones, taking partners and serving refreshments do not change.